Ngorongoro in Tanzania

 5. Arusha National Park

-Birdwatchers will entertained, with over 400 different bird species found in the park, including the bright pink flocks of flamingos that cover the Momella Lakes.
-With open grassland, dense forest, glittering lakes and the Ngurdoto Crater (known as Little Ngorongoro), Arusha National Park is scenically stunning.
+Birdwatchers will be entertained, with over 400 bird species found in the park, including the bright pink flocks of flamingos covering the Momella Lakes.
+Arusha National Park is scenically stunning with open grassland, dense forest, glittering lakes, and the Ngurdoto Crater (known as Little Ngorongoro).

 Top highlights

-• Walking safaris, canoe safaris and bush camping is available.
+• Walking and canoe safaris

 Quick facts